ClickerNZ/ED_Enhanced_T16000/README.md

 > ALWAYS Open the TARGET Script editor program and load, compile and run the script FIRST then launch Elite:Dangerous
 > Alternately, once everything is working as expected, run the Launcher shortcut you created on the desktop (as above)

+### NOTES FOR TEXT-TO-speech

+> If using the Text-To-Speech function (if not, why not???)
+  * This script replaces some of the announcements made by ship's COVAS
+  * Go to the Game menu and select Options, Audio, Voice Volume, Ship Voice Volume then...
+    * Flight, Driving and Frame Shift, Turn off Flight Assist Engaged and Disengeged and Drive Assist
+	* Landing and Docking, Turn off Landing Gear Deployed and Retracted
+	* Cargo and Fuel, Turn off Landing Gear Deployed and Retracted

 ### QUICK START USAGE (In Game)